-In 2016, death rate for United States of America was 8.4 per 1,000 people.
-Though United States of America death rate fluctuated substantially in recent years, it tended to decrease through 1967 - 2016 period ending at 8.4 per 1,000 people in 2016.The description is composed by Yodatai, our digital data assistant.
+In 2016, death rate for Australia was 6.5 per 1,000 people.
+Before death rate of Australia started to increase to reach a level of 6.5 per 1,000 people in 2016, it went through a trough reaching a low of 6.4 per 1,000 people in 2005.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 Crude death rate indicates the number of deaths occurring during the year, per 1,000 population estimated at midyear.
 Subtracting the crude death rate from the crude birth rate provides the rate of natural increase, which is equal to the rate of population change in the absence of migration.